ICIJ/datashare-docs/developers/backend/api.md

 content-disposition attachment (file downloading)

 the optional request parameters are :
-- from : if not provided it starts from 0
+- from: if not provided it starts from 0
-- size : if not provided all queries are returned from the "from" parameter
+- size: if not provided all queries are returned from the "from" parameter
-- search : if provided it will filter the queries accordingly
+- search: if provided it will filter the queries accordingly
-- orderBy : field name to order by asc, "query_number" by default (if it does not exist it will return a 500 error)
+- orderBy: field name to order by asc, "query_number" by default (if it does not exist it will return a 500 error)
+- maxResult: number of maximum results for each returned query (-1 means no maxResults)

 * **Parameter** batchId
 * **Return** 200 and the batch search queries map [(query, nbResults), ...]